FazeFlynn/CloudDevOps-Class/readme.md

 ## Detailed Explanation

-Here's a **detailed explanation** of all the formatted topics with comprehensive information, examples, and how each fits into a real-world DevOps and cloud setup.
+A **detailed explanation** of all the formatted topics with comprehensive information, examples, and how each fits into a real-world DevOps and cloud setup.

 ---